-Limited company is required by law to pay corporation tax on their profit.
-The HM Revenue and Customs (HMRC) will send the CT600 forms to your company registered office address.
-This serves as reminder to your company directors to submit your corporation tax return, the CT600.
+Every limited company is required by law to pay corporation tax on their profit.
+The HM Revenue and Customs (HMRC) will send reminders requesting the filing of your CT600.
+The reminders would be sent to your registered office.
+What is CT600?
+Good question.
+It is effectively a corporation tax return form.
+HMRC called it CT600.

-Your must submit your corporation tax return, tax computation together with your company accounts no later than 12 months after the accounting year ended to state your final corporation tax bill.
+You have nine after your accounting year-end to pay your company tax.
+Thereafter, you must submit your corporation tax return together with your tax computation to HMRC.
+You must also include your company accounts.
+You have 12 months after the accounting year ended to state your final corporation tax bill in your CT600.

-Automatic late filing penalty will be issued to your company if failed to file the return on time with HMRC.
+Otherwise, your company will receive late filing penalty if failed to file the return on time.
 There will also be penalty interests on any outstanding corporation tax amount.

 Corporation tax for Large Company

-A company with an accounting profit of more than £1.5 million is classified as large company by HMRC and therefore is required to pay its corporation tax in advance in four installments within a twelve-month period.
+A company with an accounting profit of more than £1.5 million is classified as a large company by HMRC and therefore is required to pay its corporation tax in advance in four instalments within a twelve-month period.

-Where there are associated companies or companies within a group, that £10 million threshold will be divided by one plus the number of associates at the end of the previous accounting period.
+Where there are associated companies or companies within a group, that £10 million thresholds will be divided by one plus the number of associates at the end of the previous accounting period.

 Notify HMRC when your company profit is likely to exceed the thresholds.
-Start making quarterly installment payments.
-The unpaid installment payments carry penalty interest at a special rate imposed by HMRC, from the due date to the date of payment.
+Start making quarterly instalment payments.
+The unpaid instalment payments carry penalty interest at a special rate imposed by HMRC, from the due date to the date of payment.

 Quarterly Instalments Payments

-Therefore, for 12 month accounting period there will be 4 installments.
+Therefore, for the 12 month accounting period there will be 4 instalments.

 For a company with a 12 month accounting period starting on 1 January, Quarterly Installment Payments will be due on 14 July, 14 October, 14 January and 14 April.